Outbreaks by Region |

 Navajo County Outbreak | Arizona | 4 | 0 | 6/9/2025 | 6/9/2025 | 6/9/2025 | |

-There is a growing outbreak in Colorado stemming from an actively infectious out-of-state traveler who flew through the Denver International Airport (DIA) on May 13th and 14th.
+There is a ongoing outbreak in Colorado stemming from an actively infectious out-of-state traveler who flew through the Denver International Airport (DIA) on May 13th and 14th.

-An outbreak in Gallatin County has led to 12 cases so far, with the index case reported on April 17th, followed by two additional cases of household transmission on April 29th.
+An outbreak in Gallatin County has led to 15 cases as of June 20th, with the index case reported on April 17th, followed by two additional cases of household transmission on April 29th.
 Community transmission was confirmed on May 23rd, when an adult with unknown vaccination status was hospitalized.
 A fully vaccinated adult was also confirmed with measles on May 28th.

 An additional outbreak in Hill County has led to 4 cases so far, all unvaccinated children.
 The initial case was reported on May 22nd, a child who attended a private party.
 The three additional cases all had exposure to the index case.
 No known public exposures identified.